 The third senior in the play was first-time performer Cece Marshall, who played Mrs. Griggs.
 She wanted to try acting before graduating.
 She doesn’t have aspirations to study acting in college, but might try community theater.
 “It was a very fun experience, to be around everyone.”

 A couple of students who gave notable performances were sophomore Olivia Opalski as Aunt Bea and freshman Hugo Gustafson, whose musical outbursts and physical comedy hysterically stole every scene.
-Piper Henderson stepped into the role of Mrs. Kemp, learning her lines in less than 48 hours filling in for Kit Marquez, who was sick.
+Kit Marquez stepped into the role of Mrs. Kemp and Piper Henderson took on the role of Mrs. Quimby, both learning their lines in less than 48 hours filling in for Lily Terp, who was sick.